bluesky314/MLheuristics.github.io/_posts/2019-05-25-Coming Soon Guessing the Central Limit Theorem.md

 $\sum x_i = 10*0.5 = 5$

 With our transformation $x_i=1/2+d_i$ you can see that every $d_i$ above 0.5 would cancel with every below.
 You can imagine this same result if I were to to it for the entire distribution and not just our discrete points.
 All the deviations would cancel each other out and I would be left with N times 1/2.
-(Keep in mind here we are summing the entire distribution and not randomly sampling with replacement and summing).
+(Keep in mind here we just summing the entire distribution and sampling and summing).

 From this we get our first new defination of the mean: the mean is the number around which the deviations are perfectly symetrical and cancel each other out when summed.